Tilting theory for Gorenstein rings in dimension one: Proof of our results

 \begin{definition} Let $\TT$ be a triangulated category with suspension functor $[1]$.
 A full subcategory of $\TT$ is \emph{thick} if it is closed under cones, $[\pm1]$ and direct summands.
 We call an object $T\in\TT$ \emph{tilting} (respectively, \emph{silting}) if $\Hom_{\TT}(T,T[i])=0$ holds for all integers $i\neq0$ (respectively, $i>0$), and the smallest thick subcategory of $\TT$ containing $T$ is $\TT$. \end{definition}

 The principal example of tilting objects appear in $\KKK^{\bo}(\proj\Lambda)$ for a ring $\Lambda$.
-It has a tilting object given by the stalk complex $\Lambda$ concentrated in degree zero.
-Now we explain its converse statement.
+It has a tilting object given by the stalk complex $\Lambda$ concentrated in degree zero, and a certain converse holds in the sense of Proposition \ref{tilting functor} below.
+More generally, tilting objects in $\KKK^{\bo}(\proj\Lambda)$ are precisely tilting complexes \cite{Ric} of $\Lambda$, where tilting $\Lambda$-modules \cite{Ha1} are special examples.
+Note that there are some variations of the definitions of tilting objects \cite{AHK,KK}, for example, the last condition $\thick T=\TT$ is sometimes replaced by the condition ``if $X\in\TT$ satisfies $\Hom_{\TT}(T,X[i])=0$ for all $i\in\Z$, then $X=0$''.
+If $\TT$ has arbitrary coproducts, then $T$ is assumed to be compact and ``thick subcategory'' in the last condition is replaced by ``localizing subcategory''.

 Recall that a triangulated category is called \emph{algebraic} if it is triangle equivalent to the stable category of a Frobenius category.
-Let us recall the following well-known result due to Keller \cite{Ke} (see \cite{Ki2} for a detailed proof).
+Let us recall the following well known result due to Keller \cite{Ke} (see \cite{Ki2} for a detailed proof).

 \begin{proposition}\cite{Ke} Let $\TT$ be an algebraic triangulated category with a tilting object $T$.
 There exists a triangle equivalence $F:\TT\to\KKK^{\bo}(\proj\End_{\TT}(T))$ up to direct summands such that $F(T)=\End_{\TT}(T)$.
 It is a triangle equivalence if $\TT$ is idempotent complete. \end{proposition}